 - Bleeding disorders – Some patients need to use blood thinners for anticoagulation (these reduce the risk of blood clots) which can be a factor for abnormal bleeding.

 - Polycystic ovary syndrome – This condition can cause irregular or no periods at all.
-PCOS is caused when there is hormone imbalance.
+Hormone imbalance causes PCOS.

 - Severe weight gain/loss- Excessive weight gain or loss (more than 10 pounds or 4.5 kilograms)